 Beyond that, there are also some situations where you should purposefully go against the rule of thirds.

 As we touched on previously, you may want to evoke a mood in your image that the rule of thirds doesn’t convey.
 In fact, your story is more important than any technical rule when it comes to composition, a fact that is illustrated excellently in the above 2015 video from Canon Australia.
 In it, six photographers tell six different stories about the same portrait subject.
 Most of the portraits still adhere to the rule of thirds in some fashion, but in brilliantly different ways.

-You can find examples of symmetry almost everywhere, and sometimes these subjects just demand to be perfectly centered.
+With natural examples of symmetry all around us, there’s no reason not to take advantage of them.
 We see this a lot in photos with reflections, like a mountain reflecting in a lake where the far edge of the water perfectly bisects the frame and the two peaks — one physical, one reflected — extend equidistant from the center.
-Other times, you may want to illustrate horizontal symmetry but can still frame the subject vertically according the rule of thirds — or vice versa.
+Other times, you may want to illustrate horizontal symmetry but can still frame the subject vertically according to the rule of thirds — or vice versa.

 Of course, not all photos need a cool angle or extra effects to qualify as a good photograph.
 With technical or scientific photos, your aim isn’t to make an artistic statement—it’s to be as clear and succinct as possible.
 This doesn’t mean there’s no room for artistry in things like product photography, but there is certainly plenty of room for photography outside of art.
 However, this doesn’t mean that you can’t get a little creative with technical photos, especially if it means a more appealing shot.
 For example, MIT science photographer Felice Frankel doesn’t consider herself an artist, but she uses color and composition to help scientists better communicate their ideas.